Here’s what I wish every entrepreneur and small business owners fully embraced:

 Also, I want entrepreneurs to take better care of their personal finances.

 I’m a traditionally published author; I host live events; I’m podcast host; and I speak for Fortune 100 and AM Law 200 companies, and nationally known non-profit organizations.
-And, I coach.
+And, I provide business + financial coaching.

-I work with entrepreneurs and small business owners at various stages of business, with 0-10 team members/employees – past and current clients include therapists, doctors, photographers, coaches & strategists, designers, engineers, educators, agency owners, authors, and an investment firm CEO.
+I work with entrepreneurs and small business owners at various stages of business, with 0-10 team members/employees – past and current clients include therapists, doctors, photographers, coaches & strategists, designers, engineers, lawyers, educators, agency owners, authors, startup founders and an investment firm CEO.

 The facts, challenges, problems, desires and opportunities of each business with which I work are as varied as the people behind them.
 And I am just as passionate about helping my clients have a thriving business as I am about the financial health of the person behind the business!!
 This combo is my goal.

 My coaching and teaching style helps my clients move through the stages of self-awareness to self-empowerment to personalized action.
 When I work 1:1 with you, it’s a chance to really dive deep and set you up to be “Successful, Profitable…and Not Broke!”

 - Business model that supports your business AND your personal life

 - Sales process that matches your personality, style and strengths